The Medical Student Research Office (MSRO) partners students with mentors who will enhance their research experiences and scholarly development.

 - Your ability to undertake the proposed project and the feasibility of the time allotted

-- The mentor's background as a qualifier for the proposed project, along with availability of necessary institutional facilities
+- The mentor’s qualifications to advise the proposed project, along with availability of necessary institutional facilities

 - Goals for the training experience (e.g., ability to learn written and oral research presentation skills, present results at a local/national meeting, etc.)

-- Information about any additional mentoring available to you, if relevant, such as a faculty co-mentor or graduate students, post-docs, fellows, in the group who can provide daily oversight
+- Information about any additional mentoring available to you, if relevant, such as faculty co-mentors, graduate students, post-docs, or fellows in the group who can provide daily oversight

 PORTAL (Patient-Oriented Research Training and Leadership)